Rebeusca/computationalMathAssignments/README.md

 - Question 01:
     - ✅ Solving linear systems with Gauss-Jordan;
     - ✅ Iterative solution of non-linear systems.

+- Question 02:
+    - ✅ Using the Jacobian method to solve a system with two variables;
+    - ✅ Gets the square root of a number iteratively.

 ## How to run locally:

 **You need to have installed:**